MicrosoftDocs/edge-developer/microsoft-edge/webview2/gettingstarted/wpf.md

 In the constructor, EnsureHTTPS is registered as the event handler on the **NavigationStarting** event on the WebView2 control.

-Press F5 to build and run the app.
-Now the app will not navigate to any non-https sites.
-You can use similar mechanism to accomplish other tasks, such as restricting navigation to within your own domain.
+Choose F5 to build and run your project.
+Confirm that the application will not navigate to any sites that don't use HTTPS.

 ## Step 6 - Scripting